bytebase/bytebase/docs/schema-update-guide.md

 1. Move DDLs to be released from `dev` to `release/1.6`.
 Rename DDL SQL file prefixes in sure the prefixes are in consecutively increasing order starting from `0000`.
 2. Update `prod/LATEST.sql` and `prod/LATEST_DATA.sql` w.r.t.
 DDLs to be released.
 (TODO: auto-generate the latest schema)
 3. Copy over Dev Demo data to Prod Demo directory for the changes to be released.

+For DML file release, we don't need to bump up the minor version because the database schema does not change.
+We can move the file to the current schema release directory and rename it by following the format above.
+See [this example](https://github.com/bytebase/bytebase/pull/2439).